bndernet/bnder-docs/docs/tmb/getting-started.md

   that you are going to invite. "applications.commands" is necessary for bot applications to create [slash commands](slash-commands.md).
 - `permissions=` The number represents the permissions the bot wants to get on your server.
 All permissions are necessary for the Task Manager in order to function properly.
-If you remove a permission, some features might not be available.
+If you remove permission, some features might not be available.

 ### Bot permissions